 Since margin tends to increase as the size of the stock market grows, it's more useful to look at the margin in terms of the total market size.
-Using that view, over the last 12 months total margin debt decreased by 0.93% of the value of the entire US stock market.
-That change is 1.4 standard deviations below historical average, indicating that the stock market is currently Undervalued.
+Using that view, over the last 12 months total margin debt decreased by 0.65% of the value of the entire US stock market.
+That change is 0.97 standard deviations below historical average, indicating that the stock market sentiment is currently Neutral.

 This is summarized in the chart below.
-For additional context and analysis on this model, continue reading.
+For a step-by-step analysis of the model and how the chart was created, continue reading.

 Theory & Data